 If you need an App developer in Shenzhen, China who speaks English please contact me.
 I would love to help you create your iPhone or Android application for the Chinese market!

 The vast majority of web servers throughout the globe use Linux.
 I use CentOS and Ubuntu.
-Of course these flavors of Linux is very popular in China as well.
+Of course these flavors of Linux are very popular in China as well.
 There are many software developers in Guangzhou, Shenzhen and Hong Kong experienced with it.

 So I chose to switch from the Microsoft platform to open source, LAMP-stack web development and design.
 Web designers in China love to use the LAMP stack as well.
 Now I'd like to talk a bit about my whereabouts.